 Over the course of 18 months, she earned $2,200 in profit on her house fund, simply because she chose to invest in the stock market, rather than letting the money sit in a savings account that earned less than 1% interest.

 You can set your money and forget it, and never get any phone calls or questions from a financial adviser.
-But just in case anything goes wrong, automated investment services such as Betterment and Wealthsimple employ well-educated and friendly customer service teams available in case you need to speak with a human.
+But just in case anything goes wrong, automated investment services like Betterment employ well-educated and friendly customer service teams available in case you need to speak with a human.

 Robo-advisers will quite literally do the leg work for you while you're spending your time working, hanging out with friends, and — yes — sleeping.